-Even if a household knows which pollutants are bad, and how bad they are, it will still misestimate pollution damages if true levels of pollution are not readily available.
-Firms, however, may have incentives to deceive regulators and underestimate their emissions (Duflo et al., 2013).
-While some emissions are monitored (e.g., SO2 emissions from power plants), the EPA relies on self-reporting for other types of emissions (e.g., toxic emissions from industrial facilities).
-Moreover, companies have occasionally been prosecuted for tampering with monitoring equipment.
-At the same time, regulators may have incentives to obscure true pollution levels through strategic monitoring (Grainger, Schreiber and Chang, 2018; Zou, 2018) - for instance, in order to avoid being in non-attainment with federal standards.
+Additionally, firms may have incentives to deceive regulators and underestimate their emissions (Duflo et al., 2013).
+While some emissions are monitored (e.g., SO_2 emissions from power plants), the EPA relies on self-reporting for other types of emissions (e.g., toxic emissions from industrial facilities).
+Moreover, companies have occasionally been prosecuted for tampering with monitoring equipment.12 At the same time, regulators may have incentives to obscure true pollution levels through strategic monitoring (Grainger, Schreiber and Chang, 2018; Zou, 2018) - for instance, in order to avoid being in non-attainment with federal standards.